 Run a marathon?
 That’s 42 painful kilometers!
 If you asked me a year ago, I would have laughed at it.
 But here I am now, having done it, I would recommend to each and everyone of you to run at least one marathon in your life time.
 Doesn’t matter if you finish in 3 hours, or just below 7 hours.
-What matters most is having the discipline and staying committed to keep on training for several months, and having the “mental” strength to start and run past the finish line.
-It takes an awful lot of courage and determination to endure such pain and discomfort to push and drag yourself to the finish line, to discover much about yourself that you didn’t know before.
+Having the discipline and staying committed to keep on training for several months, and having the “mental” strength to start and run past the finish line is what matters the most.
+It takes an awful lot of courage and determination to endure such pain and discomfort to push and drag yourself to the finish line.
+It is journey of self discovery.
 Having redefined your limits, you would definitely like the “new” YOU!

 In July of 2015, after finishing skydive training, my adventure-seeking-soul was stirred by the many unforgettable moments of sheer fear and absolute wonder, sparking the daredevil in me, and setting free “the lost adventurer”.
 Towards the end of skydive training I was wondering what I wanted to do next, in my attempt to live-free and grow beyond the comfort-zone, which was rather small for me in my perspective as I have always had dreams to live a life full of adventures and exploration of new frontiers.

 After few days of wishful thinking and consideration, I decided on 3 personal challenges that I wanted to undertake.
 Without a particular order of attempt, difficulty, or possibility of realization, the three challenges are: